 SIGN (Dutch Foundation for Innovation in Greenhouse Horticulture)

 The Foundation is financed through government and private funds of the Dutch greenhouse sector on an equal basis (50 / 50%).
 Because of these funding sources, reporting is mainly in Dutch.
-However almost all publications have an English summary (continue to publications page).
+Some publications have an English summary.

 Several of our programmes are of international importance, specifically:

 - Polydome (High Productive Polyculture Systems)

 - Pearls in the Landscape (spatial quality with greenhouses)

 Please contact SIGN at email@example.com for more information or contact one of us directly (see footer).